Whiteout Recruiting Roundup: Penn State Targets Love Whiteout Experience

 “It was an awesome experience.”
 Fasbender said.
 “One thing that surprised me was the passion from the fans throughout the game.
 No matter the score they were up and loud.”
 Fasbender went on to say that Penn State is in a good place for him.

-In State 2028 Prospect Like Penn State
+2028 Prospects Like Penn State

 Current Penn State Cornerback, Kenny Woseley, has a younger brother in the class of 2028, Kaleb Woseley.
 The younger Woseley enjoyed watching his brother’s college team play.